-Work on a new world-class cycling facility at Doncaster Dome has been completed and it opened to the public on 27 September 2019.
+A new world-class cycling facility at Doncaster Dome opened to the public on 27 September 2019.

 The site at the rear of Doncaster Dome has been transformed into a modern cycling area and includes a high quality cycle circuit designed to provide recreational and competitive routes as well as the chance for the whole family to cycle together without being on the road.